 Lash extensions are not one-size-fits-all, and individual variations can mean that some people may have complications where others do not.
 In an attempt to avoid some of these issues, Dr. Goodwin helped optimize the products from Opulence MD Beauty which specializes in magnetic eyelashes.

 Magnetic eyelashes can be a better option for those who desire to wear lash extensions.
 These lashes make use of tiny magnets on the eyelashes combined with magnetic eyeliner.
 The eyeliner uses iron oxides, which are known to be magnetic.
 This option is not only quick and easy, but you’re also able to remove them at night.
-You’ll be removing the eyeliner and cleansing your eyelids and lashes every single night, which helps prevent bacteria build-up and eyelid issues.
+You’ll be removing the eyeliner and cleansing your eyelids and lashes every single night.
 The lashes also don’t attach to your natural lashes, so there’s minimal risk of damage to your natural lashes.

 Opulence MD lashes use a healthier magnetic eyeliner along with smaller magnets than the traditional magnetic lashes you’ll find in the drugstore.
 Although they’re not perfect, they’re a safer alternative to lash extensions.
-Dr. Goodwin has tried these lashes on many individuals, including those with allergies, dry eyes, contact lenses, and sensitive eyes in general.
+Dr. Goodwin has tried these lashes on many individuals, including those with sensitive eyes in general.
 She’s found great success with them and has only had a handful of people who have seen reactions with them.

 The lashes and eyeliner are latex and paraben free, and she leads groups that help those wearing the product take care of them more effectively.
 She’s constantly educating her customers on proper eyelid cleansing and the care of their magnetic lashes.

 The natural eyelashes do have a purpose and they’re the first line of defense for eye protection.
-In fact, those on some glaucoma medications are prone to longer, fuller eyelashes that can be problematic.
-People taking these medications may notice more blepharitis, tangling of the eyelashes, and even greater lash loss.
+In fact, those on some pressure lowering medications are prone to longer, fuller eyelashes that can be problematic.
+People taking these medications may notice more tangling of the eyelashes and even greater lash loss.
 It’s possible to have too much of a good thing when it comes to long eyelashes.